UVicOptics/The-Big-FFW/README.md

 # In addition:

-The angles can be converted to the F/# as 1/2tan(angle)
+The angles can be converted to the f/# as 1/2tan(angle).

-Comparison between The Big FFW's results and manual results using independant methods:
+Comparison between The Big FFW's results and manual results from the UVic's FiTS teamm using independant software (such as LaseView):

 ![](Figures/Resid.png)